swizzmagik/swizzmagik/README.md

 ### Hello 👋, I'm Brandon.

-I am an experienced *Full Stack Developer* and *Solutions Architect* currently build faster than ever with the latest AI powered development processes.
-I believe in commiting my time and efforts to causes that help people and make a positive impact on the world using next-generation technologies.
+I am an experienced *Full Stack Developer* and *Solutions Architect* currently building faster than ever with the latest AI-powered development processes.
+I believe in commiting my time and efforts to causes that improve lives and make a positive impact on the world.
 I have a broad range of software development skills augmented by in-depth knowledge of cloud infrastructure architecture and server configuration patterns.
-I have a proven background in project leadership and communication, allowing me to achieve any business goal confidently.
+I have a proven background in project leadership and communication, allowing me confidently achieve any business goal.

 #### 🔭 Focus Areas